-In a UNI-DTE connection, the MAX is configured as a UNI-DTE communicating with a frame relay switch.
-It acts as a frame relay "feeder" and performs the DTE functions specified for link management.
+In a UNI-DTE connection, configure the MAX as a UNI-DTE communicating with a Frame Relay switch.
+It acts as a Frame Relay feeder and performs the DTE functions specified for link management.
 See "Configuring a UNI-DTE interface" on page 4-7.